sklykov/trainingIJPlugin/README.md

-Training of all related to developing plugins for ImageJ / Fiji
+Training of all stuff related to developing plugins for the ImageJ / Fiji.
+Possibly, as a plan, development of some plugin also included.